 Our tutor assessment process is highly selective

-1. Prospective tutors apply on our website with a CV, and answer detailed questions on their academic background and teaching experience.
+1. Prospective tutors apply on our website with a CV.
+They answer detailed questions on their academic background and teaching experience.

 4. The first part of the interview is a lesson which is prepared in advance by the tutor but needs to be adapted on the day according to the needs of the student.
 The student is one of our assessors.
 Our team of assessors is made up of our most experienced and highest performing tutors.
 They are chosen by our Founding Director, Joe Hytner, who is a PGCE qualified teacher.